Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Observations and data reduction

 The MeerKAT data were calibrated using the Containerized Automated Radio Astronomy Calibration \citep[$\tt{CARACal}$;][]{caracal2020} pipeline {\footnote{\url{https://ascl.net/2006.014}}}.
 The first step consists of flagging in {\tt CARACAL}, including shadowed antennas, autocorrelations, known RFI channels, and the tfcrop algorithm.
 Thereafter, {\tt AOflagger} \citep{Offringa2010} was used to flag bad data using the CARACal {\tt firstpass\_QUV.rfis} strategy. {\tt CARACal} modeled the primary calibrator J0408-6545 using the MeerKAT local sky models.
 Following this, cross-calibration was performed to solve for the time-dependent delays and complex gains of each antenna and the bandpass corrections.

-After initial calibration, we created an initial image of the target field using {\tt WSClean} \citep{Offringa2014} within {\tt CARACAL}.
-Three rounds of phase-only self-calibration were performed using {\tt CubiCal}, followed by a final round of amplitude-phase calibration.
-The calibrated data were imaged using the Briggs weighting scheme with a robust parameter of $0$, and multiscale cleaning.
+After initial calibration, we flagged the remaining low surface brightness RFI using {\tt AOflagger}.
+We then created an initial image of the target field using {\tt WSClean} \citep{Offringa2014} within {\tt CARACAL}.
+Three rounds of phase-only self-calibration were performed using {\tt CubiCal} \citep{Kenyon2018}, followed by a final round of amplitude-phase calibration.
+The calibrated data were imaged in {\tt WSClean} using the Briggs weighting scheme with a robust parameter of $0$, and multiscale cleaning.
 For the L-band data reduction, we refer to Balboni et al. in prep.

 We also observed the cluster with the upgraded Giant Metrewave Radio Telescope (uGMRT) at Band3 (Project code: 45\_020 ), covering the frequency range of 300-500\,MHz.
 The uGMRT data calibration was performed using the Source Peeling and Atmospheric Modeling pipeline \citep[\texttt{SPAM};][]{Intema2009}.
 We first split the wideband dataset into six sub-bands.
 The flux density of the primary calibrator 3C\,286 was set according to \cite{Scaife2012}.
 Following this, the data were averaged, flagged, and corrected for the bandpass.
 We used a global sky model obtained from the GMRT GSB data to correct the phase gains of the target.
 Finally, the {\tt SPAM} calibrated sub-bands were imaged in {\tt WSClean} to produce deep, full continuum images using Briggs weighting scheme with a robust parameter of $0$, and multiscale cleaning.